-Scholar of dialogue among cultures and disciplines, with a combined background in the natural (biologist, PhD biochemistry, 2000) and the human sciences (PhD humanistic intercultural studies, 2017);
+- Scholar of dialogue among cultures and disciplines, with a combined background in the natural (biologist, PhD biochemistry) and the human sciences (PhD humanistic intercultural studies);

-since 2007, she has been teaching communication of scientific research at the invitation of Italian and non-Italian universities and public and private research institutes.
-Among them: University of Milan, Università Cattolica del Sacro Cuore of Brescia, University of Padua and University of Tuscia (Viterbo); the Mediterranean Agronomic Institute of Bari, and the University of West Bohemia (Czech Republic);
+- since 2007, invited professor of communication of scientific research for Italian and non-Italian universities and public and private research institutes.
+Among them: University of Milan, Università Cattolica del Sacro Cuore of Brescia, University of Padua and University of Tuscia (Viterbo), the National Research Council, and Telethon Foundation; the Mediterranean Agronomic Institute of Bari, and the University of West Bohemia (Czech Republic);

 Academic teaching is strictly related to her area of study, which focuses on dialogue as a space of relationship among, across and beyond cultures and disciplines.
 This perspective takes inspiration from the transdisciplinary approach, proposed by Basarab Nicolescu, contemporary Romanian physicist and philosopher (“among, across and beyond” are the three meanings of the Latin prefix trans), and from the philosophy of dialogue, a branch of contemporary Anglo-European philosophy founded by Martin Buber.

 In this perspective, dialogue is not only a tool for establishing the relationship among, across and beyond cultures and disciplines, it is the basis for the relationship; dialogue and relationship may become the same.

 Mangano, M. F. (2018).
 Relationship as a space “in between” – A transcultural and transdisciplinary approach to academic teaching mediated by dialogue – Bergamo, Italy: University of Bergamo Press.